3. Speak With One Visual Voice

 6. Keep Type Friendly

-It should almost go without saying that illegible type serves your work zero purpose.
-You may be tempted to grab the fancies, frilliest, most exoctic or creative type you can find, but if it distracts the reader from the message you are trying to communicate it doesn’t work.
+It should almost go without saying that illegible type serves your work zero purposes.
+You may be tempted to grab the fancies, frilliest, most exotic or creative type you can find, but if it distracts the reader from the message you are trying to communicate it doesn’t work.
 Type can be expressive, creative and riddled with subliminal meaning, but first and foremost it must transmit the essential information.